Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Summary

 \section{Summary}

-In this work we explored the physics of the BLs (forming at the surfaces of weakly magnetized accreting objects), which are mediated by the instabilities excited in a supersonic shear layer at the inner edge of the disk.
 In this paper, first in a series, we presented a suite of global, 2D, hydrodynamic simulations of the BLs using simple thermodynamics (globally isothermal) and encompassing both the outermost layers of the accreting object and a substantial region of the inner disk.
-Using this data set we carried out a systematic exploration of the different waves that emerge in the disk in the vicinity of the BL (and regulate its properties), as a function of Mach number of the system $\M$ (for which we explored a range of values, from $\M=5$ to $\M=15$).
-Our results on the morphological characteristics of these modes can be summarized as follows.
+Using this data set we carried out a systematic exploration of the different waves that emerge in the disk in the vicinity of the BL (and regulate its properties), as a function of Mach number of the system $\M$.
+Our key results can be summarized as follows.

 \begin{itemize}